gkpine/SilencerPy/README.md

 # SilencerPy
 Python wrapper for Silencer.

-Silencer is not currently included with SilencerPy.
-A download link will be provided once both Silencer and SilencerPy are ready for a public release.
+The latest version of Silencer as of June 28th 2022 is included with this wrapper.
+The Python code is commented pretty heavily which is what can be used as documentation for now.
+Something more substantial will be available soon.